graphcommerce-org/graphcommerce/docs/getting-started/create.md

 To order to be able to connect your GraphCommerce app to your Magento backend and/or GraphCMS project, you'll need:

-- Magento 2.4.3 - Clean install, or a production or a development environment
+- Magento 2.4.3 - Clean install, a production or a development environment
 - GraphCMS - A GraphCMS project with the required schema.
   [Clone the demo GraphCMS project ↗](https://app.graphcms.com/clone/caddaa93cfa9436a9e76ae9c0F34d257) as your starting point.